 There’s a hot discussion brewing on a Facebook forum about how piano teachers should handle e-mailed lesson terminations.
 Some in our profession take the position that it’s no big deal.
 After all, anyone should be able to quit at any time with the tap of a mouse.
 Many insist that it doesn’t even matter if a text message arrives with somber news.
 (Notice of firing)

-I say “sign of the times” as my response, with an attached example that resonates with the Millennium’s murky mode of communication.
+I say “sign of the times” as my response, with an attached example, resonates with the Millennium’s murky mode of communication.

 But first, the back story: